trackfoo/zillow_data/README.md

 * Scrapeak API Key
 * OpenAI API Key
 * Google Cloud Project, Bucket and Service Account Credentials
-* **Libraries:** langchain, pandas, requests, time, os, google.cloud, urllib, chainlit, shutil
+* **Libraries:** pandas, requests, time, os, google.cloud, urllib, streamlit, shutil, pandasai, dotenv

 ## Roadmap / Feature Improvements
 * **Batched API requests:**  Scrapeak is looking to add the feature to their APIs.
 This should improve performance by limiting API requests and subsequently stay within price plan limitations, especially when a large set of listings are created (1,000+).
 * **Implement Cloud Scheduler:** Currently the jobs are run locally.
 Will want to migrate so auto refreshes are reliably executed and completed.
 * **Tableau Dashboard:**  Currently the data is displayed within a Looker Studio Dashboard.
 Will want to load data and visualize within Tableau as well.
-* **Implement Pandas within Chat Bot:** Currently the chat bot does not leverage statistical python packages (pandas) for more detailed and pointed data analysis.
-* **Improve Chat Usability / Functionality:** Improvements are required in labeling as well as displaying sources.
 * **Improve zillowId failure handling:**  If there's a failure in grabing details for a specific zillowId, there's no mechanism in re-attempting the data grab.

 ## Data Dictionary